Select your language

 Magnetic field strength, remanence, magnetic flux - what exactly are they?

 Various measured variables can be determined in connection with magnets.
-As there is often confusion, here is a brief overview.
-The exact definition and the physical principles can be found in the specialist literature.
+Since there is often confusion about this topic, here is a brief overview.
+The exact definitions and physical principles can be found in the relevant literature.

 Magnetic field strength (H)

-The unit of magnetic field strength is A/m (A/cm or kA/m are more commonly used to report values), formerly Oersted (Oe).
-Since magnetic flux density B, measured in Gauss (Gs) or Tesla (T), can be converted with a constant factor, magnetic field strength and flux density (and thus the units A/cm, kA/m, Oe, Gs, T) can be used alternately in practice.
+The unit of measurement for magnetic field strength is amperes per meter (A/m), though amperes per centimeter (A/cm) and kiloamperes per meter (kA/m) are more commonly used due to the way the values are specified.
+Formerly, the unit of measurement was the Oersted (Oe).
+Since magnetic flux density (B), measured in Gauss (Gs) or Tesla (T), can be converted using a constant factor, magnetic field strength and flux density can be used interchangeably in practice, as can the units A/cm, kA/m, Oe, Gs, and T.

 Magnetism and magnetic field measurement